 DRUG/ALCOHOL ABUSE: By 18 I had an ulcer for which I was given narcotic pain medication.
 And so began my long and secret relationship with pills that lasted until 2009 when I married my husband.
 Getting clean, sober and healthy is like having been blinded by a wet, heavy blanket.
 The real work starts when it is taken away.
 You are left to see the the wreck you have made of your life.
 But then, like the sun rising in the morning, you see the hope of healing.

 MUSIC: Singing has been a constant in my life, from massive crusades in front of thousands of Thai villagers as a child, to writing and recording in studio with some of the most amazing musicians.
 It has been a lifeline.
 My creative outlet.

-WRITING: After a scary day in the Spring of 2015 I experienced the last suicidal thought I planned on having in denial.
-I sate down and started writing about my mental illness for the first time in a raw, transparent and life changing blog.
+WRITING: After a scary day in the Spring of 2015 I experienced a close suicidal call.
+I sat down and started writing about my mental illness for the first time in a raw, transparent and life changing blog.
+That blog had over 10,000 readers on the first day, so I knew I was on to something.
+There is a void in the public where open dialogue about mental illness needs to be happening.
+And I have, with much anxiety, stepped in to that space.
 Since then I have fully embraced this life and I write about my journey in the most free and honest way that I know how.
 With no regret.
 I refuse to feel bad about something I never asked for.
-So instead I write for the voiceless.
+I write for the voiceless.

 NOW: I am a seeker of truth.
 I am clean.
 I am sober.
 I am in therapy.
 I am on medication.
 I sing.
 I write.
 I blog.
 I am a wife.
 A mother to twin boys.
 A mental illness fighter.
 Assault survivor.
 I am a beautiful mess.
 And more importantly I try to live every day loving the way Jesus did.